 Port St. Lucie experienced three major hurricanes within 2 years: Hurricane Frances, Hurricane Jeanne and Hurricane Wilma.
-The affects of those storms were severe but residents are rebuilding.
 There are many miles of unspoiled beaches along the ocean, plus many waterways connected to the intercoastal.
 Located about halfway down the east coast of Florida, Port St. Lucie tends to be a bit more low-key than more famous communities to the south.
 The city has had to wrestle with the issue of over-development, a big problem everywhere in Florida.
 PGA golf course courtesy of Wikipedia and Zverzver in the public domain.

 Watch this short Youtube video presented by CityofPortStLucie: